simon-ritchie/apysc/docs_src/source/about_handler_options_type.md

 timer.start()
 ```

-Notes: if you are using a Python 3.8 or later version then the importing of the `TypedDict` from the `typing` package instead of the `typing_extensions` is available (e.g., `from typing import TypedDict`).
+Notes: if you are using a Python 3.8 or later version, then importing the `TypedDict` from the `typing` package instead of the `typing_extensions` is available (e.g., `from typing import TypedDict`).